parkerpape/RunSignUp-Scrapper/README.md

 - Schedule recurring scraping runs

 ## 📬 Contact
-Created by [Your Name].
-Feel free to reach out on [LinkedIn](https://linkedin.com/in/your-link) or by email.
+Created by Parker Pape.
+Feel free to reach out on [LinkedIn](https://linkedin.com/in/parker-pape) or by email.